teuben/nemo/docs/source/install.rst

    source nemo_start.sh

-On a Mac with their new
+On a Mac with
 `SIP protection <https://macpaw.com/how-to/disable-enable-system-integrity-protection>`_,
-the ``--disable-shared`` flag may need to be added
+enabled, the ``--disable-shared`` flag may need to be added.

 .. code-block:: bash